Tales of rock legends and the albums that made them famous

 Well it’s finished, represented here is my first hand account of how many of the albums you’ve come to love and some of the artists, albums and music you might have missed came to be represented at your favorite record store or on the radio or MTV.

-My hope is to give the reader insight into how these albums came into being, and that the artwork is the music both inspired by The Creator!
+My hope is to give the reader insight into how these albums came into being, and that the artwork is the music both inspired by

 In a time when music is downloaded and stored on MP3 playlists, and music videos are just a YouTube click away, the art of packaging music seems to be fading.
 But for more than fifty years, musicians relied on masterfully designed album covers to establish their images and translate their statements about music and style to the public.

 From the psychedelia of The Doors' Weird Scenes Inside the Gold Mine to the austere beauty of Carly Simon’s No Secrets, some of the most memorable and groundbreaking images of the last five decades have graced the covers of rock albums.
 The creative genius behind many of these is Robert L. Heimall.
 For every album Bob crafted, he retains an accompanying story about the artist, the creative process, the music he loved (it was always about the music) and the industry.

 Cover Stories is a collection of evocative, humorous, and sentimental stories that narrate the personal odyssey of Robert L. Heimall.
 Each short is the story behind Robert’s greatest album covers.
 The memoirs include a story about Robert’s first month at Elektra Records when he walked to his office and realized Jim Morrison in his green lizard skin suit was standing in the art departments doorway, leaning against the door jam, playing a flute with his back towards Bob, waiting to discuss the The Doors new album cover.
 The shorts are compiled chronologically to reveal a single narrative exposing the glamour and heartbreak of the music industry and the sensationalism of rock-n-roll.